 Scoring at least 80 on one Mathematics Regents exam and passing a Mathematics course in trigonometry (or higher);

-Scoring 500 or better on the math section of the SAT;
+Scoring 500 or better on the math section of the SAT (if taken prior to March 2016);

 Possessing a CUNY associate's degree;